NicholasToon/osticket-prereqs/README.md

 To delete setup folder go to: C:\inetpub\wwwroot\osTicket\setup highlight "setup" then delete it

-To change permissions go go to: Windows (C:) Drive -> wwwroot -> osTicket -> Include -> scroll down to find ost-config.php and Right click on Properties -> Security -> Advanced -> Click on EVERYONE > EDIT to only READ and EXECUTE -> OK -> Apply
+To change permissions go go to: Windows (C:) Drive -> wwwroot -> osTicket -> Include -> scroll down to find ost-config.php and Right click on Properties -> Security -> Advanced -> Click on Everyone -> Edit to Read only -> OK -> Apply

 <p>
  <img src= https://i.imgur.com/hLr5NCX.png />